Stress… Did that word just stress you out?!

 - Darken your room

-- White noise machine or earplugs if needed (I love Mighty Plugs – moldable, reusable)
+- White noise machine or earplugs if needed (We love Mighty Plugs – moldable, reusable)

 - Meditation: guided imagery, head to toe body scan – using apps is a great way to help with this.
-I recommend CALM app, it even has bed times stories!
+We recommend the CALM App, it even has bed times stories!
 The great thing about meditation is if you wake up in the middle of the night you can shut your hamster wheel brain off by starting your meditation again.
 It takes time to learn this but stick with it, you will get there!

 In the end, if you are still not able to get good sleep, it’s time to come see us.
 We can help you identify other potential causes of poor sleep and get you back on track!